Openscapes/documenting-things/README.md

 What if writing documentation was awesome?
 (Documenting things doesn't have to be painful) Documentation - what am I talking about?
 Audience.
 Purpose.
 Divio.

+# Governing idea

+By documenting things in these 3 ways (voice, modularize, formatting) You get the effect of more pleasant to write, clear to read, maintained For the impact of having useful, living documentation, can reuse and fork, become a leader

 # Outline

 ## 2-min intro & signposting